 NT Concession Scheme (NTCS)

 The new Northern Territory Concession Scheme is means-tested to provide assistance and support with the cost of living.
 The electricity concession is now limited to a total of up to $1,200 per year, per household.
 The concession will be applied on the total value of the bill, not pro-rated per billing period.

 To be eligible for the NT Concession Scheme, members must be a resident of the Northern Territory, Australian citizen or permanent resident, and a current recipient of an eligible commonwealth benefit.

 Electricity concessions are for members who rent or own their own home and are legally responsible for paying the electricity bill at their residential address.
 Only one member’s concession will be applied per household.

-The NT Concession Scheme member must be the primary account holder (where the members name appears on the bill) or an authorised person on the account.
+The NT Concession Scheme member must be the primary account holder (where the members name appears on the bill).

 For more information about the NT Concession Scheme, go to https://ntconcessions.nt.gov.au/